-MYSTERY SOLVED: The New Jersey Supreme Court Declares Phantom John Doe Driver Can Be Placed on the Verdict Sheet for Apportionment of Fault at the Time of Trial
+MYSTERY SOLVED: NJ Supreme Court Declares Phantom John Doe Driver Can Be Placed on the Verdict Sheet for Apportionment of Fault at the Time of Trial

 In the past, identified defendants drew the shorter straw when it came to involvement of culpable but unidentified tortfeasor, such as operators of phantom vehicles.
 The courts would not allow the identified defendant to request the jury to apportion fault with a John Doe defendant, which usually meant the identified defendant was the only defendant listed on the jury verdict sheet and was left holding the bag at the time of verdict.
 Sometimes the plaintiff had uninsured motorist (UM) coverage to take the place of the phantom operator, which would give the identified defendant an opportunity to get a phantom operator on the verdict sheet.
 This would only work if the plaintiff sued his/her UM insurance carrier or the UM insurance carrier intervened.
 If the identified defendant tried to third-party in the UM carrier into the suit, the UM carrier would assert the identified defendant had no standing to sue it due to lack of privity of contract, i.e., “you are not our insured!”